slowernews/slowernews/rationales/index.md

 Why articles were included, replaced or deprecated.
 Often, it implies reordering the article section to balance/relate viewpoints.

+### Young female influencer is actually a mature man

+2022-04-20

+- Nobody wants to follow an "uncle".

 ### The human genome is, at long last, complete

 2022-04-12